praekeltfoundation/platform-mnch/Onboarding/onboarding-part-3.md

 # Year of birth

-Message that asks the user to enter their Year of Birth
+Message that asks the user to enter their Year of Birth as a 4 digit number

 ### TODO